At a Glance

 14. Improves Daytime Performance

 When a person is sleep deprived, it affects every aspect of one's life - from the ability to engage in social interaction and perform at work, to effectively process and communicate emotions.
-Even though the recommended hours of sleep is 8 hours, Singaporeans are only averaging 6.8 hours per night.
-Thus, it is essential for us to achieve adequate rest in order to function at our best.
+Even though the recommended hours of sleep are 8 hours, Singaporeans are only averaging 6.8 hours per night.
+Thus, we need to achieve adequate rest to function at our best.
 This is where therapeutic bedding items can be of great help.

 Who May Benefit From Weighted Blankets

-How To Choose A Weighted Blanket Size And Weight
+How to Choose a Weighted Blanket Size & Weight

 For Kids